uier/regex-tutorial/slides.md

 # Trap Card ACTIVATED!

-1. Juinor students
+1. Juinor students (ID begins with '408')
 2. College of techonology and Engineering
+  (ID ends with 'H' or 'h')

 <br><br><br>

-### So..we need to rewrite the code
+### So..we need to rewrite the code.

 ---